-VP Biden’s Son Spent $120K On Hookers & Drugs And Dating Dead Brother’s Widow
+VP Biden’s Son Spent $120K On Hookers & Drugs, Is Dating Dead Brother’s Widow

 The divorce paperwork revealed that Hunter has cut his payments to her and their children from $75,000 a month down to just $17,000.

-Joe Biden’s son’s attorney, Sarah Mancinelli, told Page Six that Hunter and Kathleen have been separated for “some time” and that the couple was in the “process of finalizing a divorce.”
+Joe Biden’s son’s attorney, Sarah Mancinelli, told Page Six that Hunter and Kathleen have been separated for some time and that the couple was in the process of finalizing a divorce.

 Hunter, 47, and Kathleen share three daughters.

-Hunter’s brother Beau Biden died in May 2015 from Cancer.
+Hunter’s brother, Beau Biden, died in May, 2015, from cancer.

-Former Vice President Joe Biden stated that he supported Hunter and Hallie’s relationship.
+Former vice president Joe Biden stated that he supported Hunter and Hallie’s relationship.

 Joe Biden gave a statement to Page Six after news began buzzing about the controversial coupling.